Loading_

 5 Python Patterns I Use in Every Microservice

-Battle-tested Python patterns for building production microservices: structured configuration, graceful shutdown, health checks, idempotency, and structured logging.
-Code you can use today.
+Battle-tested Python patterns for production microservices: structured config, graceful shutdown, real health checks, idempotent message processing, and structured logging.
+All with code.

 5 Python Patterns I Use in Every Microservice

-The first thing that goes wrong in a microservice is configuration.
-A missing environment variable, a typo in a database URL, a port that’s already in use.
-I want to know about these problems at startup, not when the first request hits.
+The first thing that breaks is configuration.
+Missing env var, typo in a database URL, port conflict.
+You want to catch these at startup, not when the first request hits.

 from pydantic_settings import BaseSettings